wenli262/Business-Intelligence-Files-and-Code/README.md

 # Business-Intelligence-Files-and-Code
-This repository contains the cleaned dataset, preprocessing scripts, and machine learning code developed for a Business Intelligence (BI) predictive analytics project focused on inventory understock risk prediction.
+This repository contains the cleaned dataset, preprocessing steps, and machine learning code developed for a Business Intelligence (BI) predictive analytics project focused on inventory understock risk prediction.

 Two predictive models were implemented and compared:
 - Logistic Regression